arvidn/libtorrent/trunk/docs/manual.rst

 ``seed_rank`` is a rank of how important it is to seed the torrent, it is used to determine which torrents to seed and which to queue.
 It is based on the peer to seed ratio from the tracker scrape.
 For more information, see queuing_.

+``last_scrape`` is the number of seconds since this torrent acquired scrape data.
+If it has never done that, this value is -1.

 peer_info